Who Pays the Return Costs When a Customer Cancels a Contract?

 Case 1: It is sufficient to inform the consumer that they have to pay the return costs.
 As stated above, a simple term will do.

-Case 2: In this case the regulations demand more transparency.
-It is not enough to merely inform the consumer that they have to bear the cost of returning, but you will have to inform the consumer at the same time about what the cost of returning the goods will be.
+Case 2: In this case, the regulations demand more transparency.
+It is not enough to merely inform the consumer that they have to bear the cost of returning.
+You will have to simultaneously inform the consumer what the cost of returning the goods will be.

-In many cases, this will be quite difficult, especially where a retailer sells large and heavy items that need to be returned with the help of courier companies.
+In many cases, this will be quite difficult, especially if a retailer sells large and heavy items that need to be returned with the help of courier companies.
 If the exact return costs cannot reasonably be calculated in advance, you'll need to provide the estimated maximum cost.
-This means that in practice, retailers might need to provide quite high estimated maximum costs to cover the range of products in their shop.
+This means that in practice, retailers might need to provide estimated maximum costs that may be considered very high in order to cover the range of products in their shop.

 Free returns